Jeff Stelling says non-league clubs ‘the lifeblood and soul of English football’

 Eastleigh host Hartlepool on Saturday, which is one of 10 focus fixtures across Non-League Day

-Non-League clubs remain the “lifeblood and soul of English football” as they stive to balance ambition with careful financial management, according to Hartlepool president Jeff Stelling.
+Non-League clubs remain the “lifeblood and soul of English football” as they strive to balance ambition with careful financial management, according to Hartlepool president Jeff Stelling.

 Eastleigh host Hartlepool in the Vanarama National League on Saturday, one of 10 focus fixtures across Non-League Day which celebrates a decade working with Prostate Cancer UK.